Diploma/Certificate in Professional Studies: Archives and Records Management

-Workshops introducing the relevant modules are held twice a year at University of Liverpool, and students should aim to attend these unless absolutely impossible.
+Workshops introducing the relevant modules are held twice a year online, and students should aim to attend these unless absolutely impossible.
 The first workshop takes place at the beginning of the programme, and introduces the content of the first two modules through seminars, group discussion and activities.
 The second workshop takes place at the mid-point of the programme, and introduces the content of the third and fourth modules, again through a combination of seminars, group discussion and activities.

-All new registered students are expected to attend a Study Skills Day, as part of the programme’s introductory workshops.
+All new registered students are expected to attend a Study Skills Day (online), as part of the programme’s introductory workshops.
 The aim of the day is to:

 - prepare students for studying at a distance;

 - introduce them to the theory and practice of learning;

 - provide an opportunity to develop skills to support studying at a distance, e.g. time management, using the learning materials, finding and using information, preparing for assessment;

 - identify roles and responsibilities of learners, tutors and support staff;